ph7klw76/Advanced_Computational_Methods/Physics-Guided-Machine-Learning.md

 $\Delta y$ is typically much smoother and of smaller amplitude than the full mapping
 $f_{true}$, the ML model can learn it with far fewer training samples, greatly improving data efficiency.

-To illustrate the Δ-ML concept in a concrete yet transparent way, consider a toy one-dimensional regression problem.
+To illustrate the Δ-ML concept in a concrete yet transparent way, consider a toy one dimensional regression problem.
 Suppose the true underlying function is

 $$
 y_{true}(x) = \sin(2\pi x) + 0.3x^2,